gastaldi/quarkus-extension-catalog-service/README.md

-# Quarkus Extension Catalog service
+# Quarkus Registry Descriptor

-This project provides a model and a parser API to handle Quarkus extension repositories.
+This project provides a model and a parser API to handle the Quarkus extension registry.

+## Definitions
+### Repository
 A repository is a local directory (which can be cloned from a Git repository) with the following structure:

 ```bash